25 Breastfeeding Questions and Answers

 - Make sure you consume a balanced diet.
 Drink lots of healthy fluids.

-- Remember to take a suitable rest and quality sleep.
+- Remember to take a suitable rest and get quality sleep.

 Some women may experience painful breasts because they are too full.
-Breast engorgement usually happens when a mom produces more milk than what a baby can use or if a baby abruptly starts feeding less than normal.
+Breast engorgement usually happens when a mom produces more milk than what a baby can use or if a baby abruptly starts feeding less than normal and milk is not entirely emptied (8).
 Breasts may also swell up due to blocked ducts.
 In such instances, you can try cold compresses or cabbage leaves to reduce the swelling.
-Use a breast pump or a hand express technique to release a bit of milk.
+The Cleveland Clinic suggests using a breast pump or a hand express technique to release a bit of milk (9).

 In case your baby gets colicky while nursing, consider looking into what you are eating.
 Your baby can be intolerant to certain foods like cow’s milk, cauliflower, chocolate, broccoli, onions, and spicy foods which may be making him colicky.
 Consult your paediatrician about eliminating foods from your diet.
 You can try doing so one by one and then wait to notice whether your baby’s colicky signs improve or not.